clairemerot/physalia_adaptation_course/04_day4/02-CNVs/Readme.md

 ```
 CNVs_no_sex_chr.mat <- CNVs.mat[,!grepl('Chr5_', colnames(CNVs.mat))]
 ```
 Next, as for PCA, RDA does not accept missing data.
-So, we used the same way that in day 2 to impute the missing data (i.e. here using the average normalized read count overall samples for a given CNV locus).
+So, we will use the same way that in day2 to impute the missing data (i.e. here using the average normalized read count overall samples for a given CNV locus).
 ```
 #Impute missing values with the average of norm. read count overall
 CNVs_no_sex_chr.imp.mat <- apply(CNVs_no_sex_chr.mat,2,function(x) replace(x, is.na(x), as.numeric(names(which.max(table(x))))))